ethanwong3/love_letters/README.md

 - possible issues with time stamps
 - need to figure out how to do music

+- FRONTEND (WRITE)
+- x in search
+- enter to search
+- exclude self in search

 # To Do (Reminder):

 These are ranked by priority!